cultuurnet/uitpas-beheer-silex/docs/layered-architecture/domain.md

 ## Interfaces

-There are a lot of business needs.How these are technically accomplished may depend on things outside of the application (like a particular database, the file system or external web services).
+There are a lot of business needs.
+How these are technically accomplished may depend on things outside of the application (like a particular database, the file system or external web services).
 The needs are captured by means of interfaces in the domain layer.
 Concrete implementations however belong in the infrastructure layer.

 Examples: